 Cross Platform Compatibility

-PyCharm and VSCode are both available for Windows, Mac OS X and Linux makes it possible to use the same IDE across multiple different environments without having to switch between software when you move from your desktop computer at home to your laptop while traveling around town.
+As both PyCharm and VSCode are available for Windows, Mac OS X, and Linux, you don’t have to switch software when you move from your desktop at home to your laptop when you travel.

 Freqently Asked Questions